lewispour/Twitter-auto-Post-Bot---X.com---Tweepy-python-bot/README.md

     access_token = "your_access_token"
     access_token_secret = "your_access_token_secret"
     ```
-3. Customize `tweets.txt` with your tweets.
+3. Customize `data/tweets.txt` with your tweets.

 ## 🔧 Usage